-Additionally to the situation mentioned in Note 27, the Company is subject to litigation arising during the normal course of business.
-It is the Company's policy to accrue for amounts related to these legal matters if it is probable that a liability has been incurred and an amount is reasonably estimable.
+Additionally to the situation mentioned in Note 27, the Company and its subsidiaries are subject to litigation arising during the normal course of business.
+It is the Company's policy to accrue for amounts related to these legal matters if it is probable that a liability has been incurred and an amount is reasonably estimable (see Note 16).
 In the opinion of management, the resolution of these matters will not have a material adverse effect on the Company's consolidated financial statements.